osg-htc/docs/docs/worker-node/install-singularity.md

-If the operating system is an EL 7 variant, and has been updated to EL 7.4 or the 7.4 kernel (3.10.0-693 or greater), you can skip installation altogether and use singularity through CVMFS:
+If the operating system is an EL 7 variant, and has been updated to EL 7.4 or the 7.4 kernel (3.10.0-693 or greater), you can skip installation altogether and instead do these steps to enable singularity to be run as an unprivileged user via CVMFS (although note that VO pilot jobs that use singularity may not yet be ready to use it that way so you may want both this and an rpm for a transition period):

 1. Set the `namespace.unpriv_enable=1` boot option.
 The easiest way to do this is to add it in `/etc/sysconfig/grub` to the end of the